cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 </ExpansionPanel>

-With the introduction of Bitcoin, the **development of decentralized applications (DApps)** - applications built on a decentralized network - began.
-In the early days, developing DApps could only be done by **forking the Bitcoin codebase** or **building on it**.
-However, Bitcoin's monolithic codebase and limited, not user-friendly scripting language made DApp development a tedious and complex process for developers.
+With the introduction of Bitcoin, the development of applications built on a decentralized network (dApps) began.
+In the early days, developing dApps could be done only by forking or building on the Bitcoin codebase.
+However, Bitcoin's monolithic codebase and limited, not-user-friendly scripting language made dApp development a tedious and complex process for developers.

 <ExpansionPanel title="What's a Blockchain, really?">